leszkolukasz/minimalistic_english_vocabulary_app/README.md

 Search screen allows you to look up arbitrary word from dictionary.
 If you click on the word, you can edit its level<sup>1</sup>

 List screen shows all the words from dictionary grouped by its level.
-Moreover, you can view the words that you have learned on that day.
+Moreover, you can view the words that you have learned during the day.
 Each word is clickable and allows you to edit its level.

 ## Images